 It is understood that changing these settings effectively recalibrates the pre-sense system with some owners finding that warning lights cease to appear.
 While this will not work in every case, it is a simple fix that is worth a try before exhausting more expensive options.

 Reset the seat belt tensioner control module

-For those who are comfortable diagnosing and resetting error codes themselves using VCDS or Ross-Tech cables, you may want to try the following fix.
+For those who are comfortable diagnosing and resetting error codes themselves using VCDS, Ross-Tech cables or OBD-II scanners, you may want to try the following fix.

 One of the safety systems Audi pre-sense employs is the pre-tensioning of seat belts before an expected collision.
 Sometimes, warning lights appear because the seat belt tensioner becomes uncalibrated and the control module needs to be reset.

 If you are a mechanic or a DIY car enthusiast, you can perform a seat belt tensioner control module reset using diagnostic equipment to see if this removes your red or yellow pre-sense warning light.
 We have put together a list of The 4 Best OBD-II Scanners for 2023 to help you decide which one best fits your needs.
 If you are looking for a specific VW / Audi Group tool, our recommended scanner can be found here.
 If this is not something you are comfortable doing yourself, it should be left to a trained professional.